catseye/SixtyPical/doc/Analyzing.markdown

     |   jsr update_score
     |   lda score
     | }
-    ? routine does not preserve 'NamedLocation Nothing "score"'
+    ? routine 'main' does not preserve 'NamedLocation Nothing "score"'

 What the solution to the above is to notate `update_score` as intentionally modifying score, as an "output" of the routine.